How To Grow Scotch Bonnet Peppers – Seed to Harvest

 Transplanting pepper seedling.

 Once the scotch bonnets have been transplanted, they should be returned to their growing location.
-The plants will continue to grow larger and can begin to use some supplemental nutrients.
+The plants will continue to grow larger over the course of the next several weeks.

 Transplanted Peppers